-BUSHWALKING Bushwalking is excellent during spring and early summer.
+Bushwalking is excellent during spring and early summer.
 There are superb walks through rain forest, along riverbanks, up granite monadnocks and along the coast.
-Wear sturdy shoes or boots, take plenty of water to drink and be sure to tell someone where you are going and when you intend to be back.
+Wear sturdy shoes or boots, take something to drink, and tell someone where you are going and when you intend to be back.
 Walks vary from long distance hikes through wild country to short strolls.
 Brochures about interesting walks are available from CALM offices.

+FISHING

-FISHING Normal fishing regulations apply in national parks and State forest.
+Normal fishing regulations apply in national parks and State forests.
 Coastal fishing is excellent all year round.
-For information on access and coastal hazards in national parks, contact the appropriate ranger.
-(See map for locations of boat ramps.)
+For information on access and coastal hazards in a national park, contact the ranger.
+See map for boat ramps.

+MARRON

-MARRON These delicious freshwater crustaceans are common throughout the region, but they are not as easy to catch as they once were.
-A licence is required to fish for marron.
+These delicious freshwater crustaceans are common throughout the region, but are not as easy to catch as they once were.
+A licence is necessary.
 There is a closed season, a legal minimum size and a bag limit.
-Contact the Fisheries Department for further details.
+Contact the Fisheries Department.

+Australian Herring

-Australian Herring PLACES TO SEE
+PLACES TO SEE

 Take in the VALLEY OF THE GIANTS.
-A 400 m walktrail winds through this rare forest of red tingle trees.
-Signs and an information shelter tell you more about the tingle forest.
+A 400 m walk trail winds through this rare forest of red tingle trees.
+Signs and an information shelter on site will tell you more about the tingle forest.

 MOUNT FRANKLAND offers sweeping views of the surrounding karri, tingle and jarrah forests.
-A walktrail leads around the base of the mount and through karri forest before branching off to climb the steep path to the top of this granite monadnock.
-Exceptionally good for viewing forest wildflowers during late spring.
-WALPOLE-NORNALUP NATIONAL PARK features pristine tingle forests, spectacular coastal scenery, the Frankland and Deep Rivers, Walpole and Nornalup inlets and the Nuyts Wilderness Area.
-NUYTS WILDERNESS offers you the chance to enjoy the beauty of a truly wild environment.
-Situated in the most rugged part of the national park, the wilderness area includes high rock-capped hills, coastal dunes, a deep forested gorge and a spectacular rugged coastline, all of which are home to a wide variety of animal and plant communities, including many species of orchid.
-Access is by a small footbridge, which crosses the Deep River near Tinglewood Lodge.
-A book is provided for walkers to register their entry and exit.
+A walk trail leads around the base of this granite monadnock, through karri forest, and branches off to climb the steep path to the top of the Mount.
+Exceptionally good for forest wildflowers in late spring.

+WALPOLE - NORNALUP NATIONAL PARK features pristine tingle forests, spectacular coastal scenery, the Frankland and Deep Rivers, Walpole and Nornalup inlets, and the Nuyts Wilderness Area.

+NUYTS WILDERNESS is your chance to enjoy the beauty of a truly wild environment.
+Situated in the most rugged part of the national park, the wilderness area includes high rock-capped hills, coastal dunes, a deep forested gorge, and a spectacular rugged coast-line, all of which are home to a wide variety of wildlife and plant communities, including many species of orchids.

+Vehicles are not permitted in the wilderness area.

+Access is by a small footbridge which crosses the

+Deep River near Tinglewood Lodge.
+A book to register walkers is provided.
 Please leave no trace of your visit.

-Vehicles, pets and fires are not permitted in the wilderness area.
+Pets and fires are not permitted in the wilderness area.

+SCENIC DRIVES

-SCENIC DRIVES See a giant tingle tree, travel through big karri and take a climb to the top of the world.
+See a giant tingle tree, travel through big karri and take a climb to the top of the world.
 Stop beside a waterfall and have a picnic.
-Smell a wildflower and watch a rufous treecreeper.
+Smell a wildflower and watch a Rufous Treecreeper.
 There are many scenic drives near Walpole for you to enjoy.
-Here is our pick of them: Beardmore Rd - Mt Frankland - Nth Walpole Rd.
-Thousands of wildflowers on the flats, magnificent Fernhook Falls cascading over a granite bar, shady karri forest, panoramic views from Mt Frankland and farm landscape into Walpole.
-Bridge Rd - Dingo Flat Rd - Valley of the Giants.
-The wide Frankland River, deep valleys, karri forest and the enormous tingle trees of the Valley of the Giants.
+Here is our pick of them.

+- Beardmore Rd Mt Frankland Nth Walpole Rd Thousands of wildflowers on the flats, magnificent Fernhook Falls cascading over a granite bar, shady karri forest, panoramic views from Mt Frankland, and farm landscape into Walpole. - ◆ Bridge Rd Dingo Flat Rd Valley of the Giants The wide Frankland River, deep valleys, karri forest, and the enormous tingle trees of the Valley of the Giants.
-Nut Rd - Ficifolia Rd - Conspicuous Beach Rd.
-Unique red flowering gum and views of the coastline.
-Coalmine Beach - Knoll Drive.

-Views over the inlets, karri forest down to the water's edge, fishing spots, wildflowers on the flats and for those tough enough, swimming.
-Hill Top - Circular Pool.

-Great views of Nornalup Inlet from Hilltop Rd.
-Drive through magnificent tingle and karri forest to a giant hollow tingle growing among pristine sheoak forest, then on through the blackboy flats to Circular Pool.
+- Nut Rd Ficifolia Rd Conspicuous Beach Rd Unique red flowering gum and views of the coastline. - Coalmine Beach Knoll Drive Views over the inlets, karri forest down to the water's edge, fishing spots, wildflowers on the flats, and for those tough enough, swimming. - Hill Top Circular Pool Great views of Nornalup Inlet from Hilltop Rd, drive through magnificent tingle and karri forest to a giant hollow tingle growing amongst pristine sheoak forest.
+Then on through the blackboy flats to Circular Pool.